R-Rayburn/udemy-projects/design-patterns-in-python/README.md

 - Different facets of an object can be built with different builders working in tandem via a base class

 ## Factories
+_Factory_ | A component rewponsible solely for the wholesale (not piecewise) creation of objects.
 ### Motivation
 - Object creation logic becomes too confoluted
 - Initializer is not descriptive